riteshsoni10/jenkins_deployment_kubernetes/README.md

   <em>Fig 2.: Jenkins Kubernetes Resources  </em>
 </p>

-The jenkins container data directory `/var/lib/jenkins` is mounted using PVC for data persistency during unavoidable circumstances.
+The jenkins container data directory `/var/lib/jenkins` is mounted using PVC for data persistency to avoid data loss during unavoidable circumstances.

 During the initialisation of jenkins server for the first time, the Jenkins server proides `secret key` in the console logs for the first time login.